Trump’s divisive words collide with his call for unity

 “We can do something impactful to prevent this from ever happening again, if we come together,” the spokesman said.

-That’s a tough assignment for a president who thrives on division and whose aides say he views discord and unease about cultural, economic and demographic changes as key to his reelection.
+That’s a tough assignment for a president who thrives on division and who, his aides say, views discord and unease about cultural, economic and demographic changes as key to his reelection.

 At the same time, prominent Democrats have been casting blame on Trump more often than calling for national unity in the aftermath of the shootings, a measure of the profound polarization in the country.